220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Not all transactions appear in history after multiple funding events"
 - **Impact**: Users cannot verify all their transactions

+> getTransactions endpoint has ineffecient db calls in a loop that was effectively replicating a left join and fundAccount was returning the incorrect transaction which was resolved with Ticket PERF-406

+> Solution: replace "enrichedTranscations" with a left join to move complexity into a single db call.

+> Databases are built to handle more complicated queries with default functionality this is especially true with joins which are would require a linear operation.

 **Ticket PERF-406: Balance Calculation**

 - **Reporter**: Finance Team